 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the soft tissue of the knee.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the physio clinic and conservative treatment options post-surgery.
 This is why surgery is only performed as a last resort for chronic tendonitis injuries that won't heal with conservative treatment methods.

 Some conservative treatment methods recommended include:

 - Rest - This is important for initial healing because without an correct amount of rest you are at risk for increased inflammation, pain or injury to the soft tissue of the knee joint.

 - Cold Compression - Immediate cold compression (using an Cold Compress or Ice Pack) will allow you to manage pain while getting rid of swelling, inflammation and edema in your knee.

 - Circulation Boost (via use of the Knee T•Shellz Wrap®) - You can use your own blood flow to maximize your bodys natural healing process, enhance knee flexibility, and reduce risk of reinjury.

 Using a simple conservative treatment such as cold compression to treat your knee injury will reduce swelling to "open up" the area for more blood flow.
 It will also slow nerve and tissue function in the knee (and reduce pain).
 This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the meniscus and tissues begin to break-down.